 My name is John Ogrodowczyk.
-My wife, Diane, and I are new to Florida having recently moved here from Hollis, NH.
+My wife, Diane, and I are now living in Florida after spending 42 years in Hollis, NH.
 We live at Kings Ridge Community in Clermont, FL and we’re lovin’ every minute of it!

 I think of myself as an Irish tenor, mostly because that’s what people say about me when they hear my voice, but also because I have been deeply attracted to singing Irish ballads.
 So, I’m known as the Irish tenor with the Polish name.

 Even though my job career has spanned several decades in science and computers, my love for singing has aways been my passion.
-I’ve performed in many venues including opera, musical theater, concerts, and shows at home and abroad including Ireland, where I developed my special love for Irish ballads.
+I’ve performed in many venues including opera, musical theater, concerts, and shows at home and in Europe, including Ireland, where I developed my special love for Irish ballads.

 The late Irish tenor, Frank Patterson, was a huge inspiration to me.
 I attended many of his concerts in the late 90’s while we lived in New Hampshire, and actually got to meet him and his family after each of his shows.
 Read more about My Story with Frank Patterson on the Music page and check out the photo here of Frank and me taken in 2000.

 I’ve recorded several albums (see the Music page) and have had the unique privilege of singing several times at Fenway Park for the Boston Red Sox.
 What a “ball” that was!
 Watch these movies on the Videos page.

 Currently, I am singing at many community events and shows at the Kings Ridge Community throughout the year.
 Just two weeks after we moved in I was performing a pre-show at the Moonlight Playhouse in Clermont for their musical "1776" the whole month June.
 In addition, I have sung at the Clermont Performing Arts Center in a show dedicated to Veterans.
 I recently I formed and now direct the Veteran's Glee Club at Kings Ridge.